Best 3 Methods to Recover Deleted Folders on Mac

 Method 2: Recover Permanently Deleted Mac Folders Using Data Recovery Software

 If you haven’t found the deleted folder in Trash, not all hope is lost.
-With Disk Drill for Mac, you might still be able to restore it.
+There are many data recovery software applications that can help you retrieve your valuable files.

-Disk Drill is a data recovery software application that can recover deleted files and folders after emptying Trash thanks to its powerful scanning algorithms, which can recognize hundreds of different file formats.
+One fantastic data recovery software application is Disk Drill for Mac.
+This data recovery software application can recover deleted files and folders after emptying Trash thanks to its powerful scanning algorithms, which can recognize hundreds of different file formats.

 To recover a deleted folder via Disk Drill: